Frequently Asked Questions (FAQ)

 Is Casa Montessori OFSTED registered?

-Yes, we are registered and have satisfactorily completed our pre-opening inspection visit.
+Yes, we are registered and have rate "Good" on our last inspection.

 Do you follow the EYFS?